 Cardiac rehabilitation programmes can:

-- reduce your chance of having another heart attack or cardiac event
+- reduce your chance of having another heart event

 - improve quality of life for both you and your family/whanau

-There are three phases to your cardiac rehabilitation:
+There are 3 phases to your cardiac rehabilitation.

 Phase 1 – Inpatient rehabilitation